kevonc/kevonc.github.io/_posts/2020-11-29-seo-tips-articles-for-founders.md

 As a founder, you have to focus on the strategy and build system to get things done.
 But, I'd always suggest you to kick off something yourself to set the bar.

+If you want the Trello board as reference or more details on how this system works, say hi on <a href="https://twitter.com/kevon69/status/1333744350560276482" target="_blank">this tweet-thread</a>.
+Happy to share.

 ## To recap

 - Start marketing early along with product development as soon as you validate the problem